Spanish Army: During the 19th century

 The Spanish Army emerged from the Napoleonic Wars devastated as a result of years of destructive conflict during the Peninsular War.
 A series of conflicts in Spain's American colonies with the aim of political independence from the Spanish Empire, which had broken out in 1808, led to the loss of a majority of these colonial possessions by 1833.
 During these conflicts, numerous armies from Spain were dispatched to Spanish America in order to defeat the Latin American revolutionaries; these efforts proved mostly unsuccessful.
 Combined with disturbances in Spain against the Spanish government, Spain's military strength suffered further during the post-Napoleonic era of the early 19th century.
 Recognizing the need to reform the Spanish Army, reforms were passed by the government of Spain during this period to reform and modernize the armed forces into a professional standing army; as part of these reforms, conscription was adopted by the Spanish Army.
 This grew the size of the Army to 250,000 in 1828, and it increased in 1830 to 300,000 soldiers.
 This therefore made the Spanish Army a relatively strong Army in Europe, though internal conflicts did affect the Army, forcing them to choose sides.

 Spain faced a series of internal dynastic conflicts, collectively known as the Carlist Wars (1833–1876), during the 19th century; these conflicts led the Spanish state to undergo a series of reforms directed at its military, administrative, and social structures.
 As consequence of the Carlist Wars, and the weakness of the central structures of government under the Spanish monarchy, many generals with political ambitions staged coup d'états, known as pronunciamientos, which continued to occur until Bourbon Restoration in Spain under King Alfonso XII.
 These military interventions against the civil government eventually shaped a permissive cultural and political mentality, with a tacit expectation in Spain of "special emergency interventions" from the military that would pervade well into the first third of the 20th century.
-In 1920, the Spanish Army was composed of roughly 500,000 men, many of whom would participate in the Spanish Civil War (1936–1939).

-Second Republic (1931–36)

-During the Second Spanish Republic, the Spanish government enlisted over ten million men to the army.

-Civil War (1936–39)

-Some US citizens came to Spain to fight in their civil war for two main reasons.
-The first being to promote their ideals and the other being to escape the trials of living in North America during the great depression.

-The Americans totaled 2,800 and suffered heavy casualties: 900 killed and 1,500 wounded.
-The war ended in April-May 1939.

-The Spanish Army under the Francoist Regime (1939–1975)
+The Spanish Army under Franco (1939–1975)

 This period can be divided in four phases: